-(1) Tap this option to choose between a range of planar and linear data types.
+1 Tap this option to choose between a range of planar and linear data types.
 Open the Select Data Type page by tapping on the current plane or lineation type.
 Tap any symbol to assign it to the current data or tap above to dismiss.

-If the Pro features have been installed, this list can be customised:
+This list can be customised:

-Select Settings 🔅 .
+Select Settings ۞ .
 This opens the list of currently collectable planar and linear data types.

 2 Selecting an existing data type allows the icon and name to be edited or the symbol deleted.
-Any data assigned to a symbol that is
+Any data assigned to a symbol that is deleted will be set to the default symbol of its type.
+For this reason, the default bedding and